galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 # Production & Maintenance

-This depends on the number of users and their specific needs, but a smallish server (<= 25 users) will typically require a day or two per month of maintenance.
+The time required to maintain a production Galaxy instance depends on the number of users and their specific needs, but a smallish server (<= 25 users) will typically require a day or two per month of maintenance.
 Large public servers like usegalaxy.org and usegalaxy.eu are largely full time jobs (although even their admins do find time to do other things).

 ## Keeping Galaxy Updated